 The World Came Crashing Down

 It was so great!
-Even with having to take breaks as I recovered from Covid, the kids really learned a lot.
-Best of all, we saw them grow closer as siblings and have FUN with school.
-We did school until the end of May and took a break in June to enjoy the summer.
-It was really nice to have those weeks to slowly ease into what homeschool would look like for our family.
+Even with having to take breaks as I recovered from COVID, the kids learned a lot.
+Best of all, we saw them grow closer as siblings, and they had fun with school.
+We finished school in May and took a break in June to enjoy the summer.
+It was nice to have those weeks to slowly ease into and discover what homeschooling would look like for our family.

 School is going to be different for everyone this year.
-Some families are making the decision to homeschool, some are choosing virtual school, some are choosing in person school (as much as the districts will allow).
-There are no easy or clear answers for any of us.
+Some families are deciding to homeschool; some are choosing virtual school, and some are choosing in-person school (as much as the districts will allow).
+There are no easy orstraightforwardr answers for any of us.
 I am here for you.
 I support you.
 I’m actually going to be sending my youngest to preschool!
 What works for our family might not work for your family, and that’s ok!
-Share with me what you and your family will be doing this fall in the comments.
+Please sharee with me what you and your family will do this fall in the comments.